-By the end of the course, you will understand how to build your own remote controlled wheeled robot using the BBC micro:bit microcontroller.
-You will also learn about physical design, controlling electronics and programming robotic behaviours.
+Building a simple robot is a great way to learn about programming and how computers can be used to control machinery.
+Our Building Robots with the BBC Micro:bit: Beginners course, will show you how to build your own remote controlled wheeled robot using the BBC micro:bit microcontroller.
+During this process you will learn about physical design, controlling electronics and programming robotic behaviours.

 - Anatomy of a Robot: we will examine a robot like the one you will build to understand the component parts

 - Working with the micro:bit: this small, cheap microprocessor will be the brains of the robot.
-We will attach it to a computer and play with it
+We will attach it to a computer and explore its possibilities

 - Using Python: we will write some Python code to make the micro:bit do things